ElPumpo/Win10Clean/README.md

 You should have received a copy Of the GNU General Public License along with this program.
 If Not, see <http://www.gnu.org/licenses/>.

+### Icons by famfamfam
+Icons by famfamfam <http://famfamfam.com> are licensed under CC BY 2.5